Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Introduction

-with the second map induced by the cokernel of the diagonal map $\prod_{p\in \bS} N_{p,\RR}$ to the product $\prod_{p\in \bS} N_{p,\RR}\times N_{p,\RR}$.
-The splitting morphisms \eqref{splittingmorphism} of moduli spaces with evaluation log structures admits a local tropical fiber diagram
+with the second map the cokernel of the diagonal map.
+A lot of times, it is more convenient to work with the absolute products than the relative products over $B$.
+So we introduce the tropical evaluation maps